kbroman/Paper_DataOrg/manuscript.md

 But note that Microsoft Excel does bizarre things with dates (see <https://storify.com/kara_woo/excel-date-system-fiasco>).
-It stores them internally as an number, counting the days since 1900-01-01.
+It stores them internally as a number, counting the days since 1900-01-01.
 Wait, that is only for Windows; on Macs, it counts the days since 1904-01-01.
 So, you may need to manually check that the dates haven't been mangled when your data come out of Excel.